-No. 11596
+No. 12531

-INTERNATIONAL ATOMIC ENERGY AGENCY and CANADA
+INTERNATIONAL ATOMIC ENERGY AGENCY and DENMARK

-Agreement for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons.
-Signed at Vienna on 21 February 1972
+Agreement for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons (with protocol).
+Signed at Vienna on 1 March 1972

-Authentic texts: English and French.
+Authentic text: English.

-Registered by the International Atomic Energy Agency on 28 February 1972.
+Registered by the International Atomic Energy Agency on 22 May 1973.

-AGENCE INTERNATIONALE DE L'ÉNERGIE ATOMIQUE et CANADA
+AGENCE INTERNATIONALE DE L'ÉNERGIE ATOMIQUE

+et DANEMARK

-Accord relatif à l'application de garanties dans le cadre du Traité sur la non-prolifération des armes nucléaires.
-Signé à Vienne le 21 février 1972
+Accord relatif à l'application de garanties dans le cadre du Traité sur la non-prolifération des armes nucléaires (avec protocole).
+Signé à Vienne le 1^{er} mars 1972

-Textes authentiques: anglais et français.
+Texte authentique: anglais.

-Enregistré par l'Agence internationale de l'énergie atomique le 28 février 1972.
+Enregistré par l'Agence internationale de l'énergie atomique le 22 mai 1973.

-AGREEMENT 1 BETWEEN THE GOVERNMENT OF CANADA AND THE INTERNATIONAL ATOMIC AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS 2
+AGREEMENT1 BETWEEN THE GOVERNMENT OF THE KINGDOM OF DENMARK AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE APPLICATION OF SAFEGUARDS IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAP-ONS2

-WHEREAS Canada is a party to the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Treaty") opened for signature at London, Moscow and Washington on 1 July 1968 3 and which entered into force on 5 March 1970;
+Whereas the Kingdom of Denmark (hereinafter referred to as "Denmark") is a party to the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as "the Treaty") opened for signature at London, Moscow and Washington on 1 July 19682 and which entered into force on 5 March 1970;

-WHEREAS paragraph 1 of Article III of the said Treaty reads as follows:
+WHEREAS paragraph 1 of article III of the Treaty reads as follows:

-"Each non-nuclear-weapon State Party to the Treaty undertakes to accept safeguards, as set forth in an agreement to be negotiated and concluded with the International Atomic Energy Agency in accordance with the Statute of the International Atomic Energy Agency and the Agency's safeguards system, for the exclusive purpose of verification of the fulfilment of its obligations assumed under this Treaty with a view to preventing diversion of nuclear energy from peaceful uses to nuclear weapons or other nuclear explosive devices.
-Procedures for the safeguards required by this Article shall be followed with respect to source or special fissionable material whether it is being produced, processed or used in any principal nuclear facility or is outside any such facility.
-The safeguards required by this Article shall be applied on all source or special fissionable material in all peaceful nuclear activities within the territory of such State, under its jurisdiction, or carried out under its control anywhere";
+"Each non-nuclear-weapon State Party to the Treaty undertakes to accept safeguards, as set forth in an agreement to be negotiated and concluded with the International Atomic Energy Agency in accordance with the Statute of the International Atomic Energy Agency3 and the Agency's safeguards system, for the exclusive purpose of verification of the fulfilment of its obligations assumed under this Treaty with a view to preventing diversion of nuclear energy from peaceful uses to nuclear weapons or other nuclear explosive devices.
+Procedures for the safeguards required by this article shall be followed with respect to source or special fissionable material whether it is being produced, processed or used in any principal nuclear facility or is outside any such facility.
+The safeguards required by this article shall be applied on all source or special fissionable material in all peaceful nuclear activities within the territory of such State, under its jurisdiction, or carried out under its control anywhere.";

-Whereas the International Atomic Energy Agency (hereinafter referred to as "the Agency") is authorized, pursuant to Article III of its Statute, to conclude such agreements;
+Whereas the International Atomic Energy Agency (hereinafter referred to as "the Agency") is authorized, pursuant to article III of its Statute, to conclude such agreements;

-Now therefore the Government of Canada and the Agency have agreed as follows:
+Now therefore the Government of Denmark and the Agency have agreed as follows:

-1 Came into force on 21 February 1972 by signature, in accordance with article 25.
+1 Came into force on 1 March 1972 by signature, in accordance with article 26.